Beshario/beshario.github.io/_experience/2024-06-05-AscensionAS.md

 comments: true
 categories: experience
 ---
-As part of Ascension Automation Solutions, I had the chance to work on a project for ATS Industrial Automation, commissioning error-proofing inspection systems for GM’s battery lines.
+As part of Ascension Automation Solutions, I had the opportunity to work on a project for ATS Industrial Automation, commissioning error-proofing inspection systems for GM’s battery lines.
 This was a significant and rewarding experience.

- It all started at ATS campus in Cambridge Ontario.
-I am introduced as a contrcator from the company I worked for -- Ascension Automation Solutions --.
-The company provides technical labour resources to other automatoin companies to integrate their equipemnt.
-Ascension AS also have their own manufacturing and integration products and services, located in Cambridge ON, Canada, where automation equipment is designed, built, tested and delivered to other customers.
+It all started at the ATS campus in Cambridge, Ontario.
+I was introduced as a contractor from the company I work for, Ascension Automation Solutions.
+Ascension provides technical labor resources to other automation companies to integrate their equipment.
+Additionally, Ascension Automation Solutions has its own manufacturing and integration products and services.
+Located in Cambridge, Ontario, Canada, the company designs, builds, tests, and delivers automation equipment to various customers.

 #### Getting Started

 My journey began at the ATS Industrial Automation campus, where I custom-built and developed the camera system for the Factory Acceptance Test (FAT) before deployment.
 This initial phase was crucial for ensuring the system's performance and reliability.
-The camera were Matrox Cameras using Design assistant software.
-A powerful flowchart like software to program inspection systems based on widely available algorithims in the machine vision space.
+The cameras were Matrox Cameras, using Design Assistant software, a powerful flowchart-like tool to program inspection systems based on widely available algorithms in the machine vision space.

 <dev float="center">
 <img src="/assets/img/GM/FATbateria.jpg" width="100%"/>
 </dev>
 #### Supervising Installation

-Once on-site, I oversaw the installation of the hardware.
-Ensuring each component was correctly placed and securely mounted was critical.
-After that, even though boring yet necessary, was the verification of parts deliverd based on the design of ATS.
+Once on-site, At Ramos Arizpe, Mexico, I oversaw the installation of the hardware, ensuring each component was correctly placed and securely mounted.
+Following that, I undertook the verification of the delivered parts against the ATS design specifications.
+Although this step was tedious, it was essential to ensure everything was in order.

 #### Hardware Setup

-Next, I directed the experimental setup of the cameras and lighting.
-Adjusting angles, focus, and exposure to achieve optimal performance on the battery samples.
-During this phase, given dummy samples to us by GM, we optimized the camera inspeciton programs, camera direction and lighting to have a pass/fail inspection.
-I also programmed the web interface of the Matrox cameras, to be able to fine-tube inspection paramters on the fly to adapt the program on the variability of samples under test.
+Next, I directed the experimental setup of the cameras and lighting, adjusting angles, focus, and exposure to achieve optimal performance on the battery samples.
+Using dummy samples provided by GM, we optimized the camera inspection programs, camera direction, and lighting to ensure accurate pass/fail inspections.
+I also programmed the web interface of the Matrox cameras to allow fine-tuning of inspection parameters on the fly, adapting the program to the variability of samples under test.

 #### Troubleshooting

-I encountered and resolved various issues, including cameras restarting randomly due to power issues, camera not saving inpsection images on the camera computer, and unreliable inspections with program updated.
-I also gained better practical PLC and HMI skills integrating, testing and validating various equipment such as stack lights, barcode readers, and torque controllers in manual stations.
+I encountered and resolved various issues, including cameras restarting randomly due to power problems, cameras not saving inspection images on the camera computer, and unreliable inspections with program updates.
+Additionally, I gained practical PLC and HMI skills by integrating, testing, and validating various equipment such as stack lights, barcode readers, and torque controllers in manual stations.

 #### Project Management

 Aligning our actions with the plant’s deadlines required effective project management.
-Coordinating with teams, I ensured we met our timelines without compromising quality.
+I prioritized my work based on the project's phases, including N1, N5, N30, PPAP, and production.
+By coordinating with various teams, I ensured we met our timelines without compromising quality.

+During the N1 and N5 phases, I focused on initial setup and verification, ensuring that all systems were correctly installed and operational.
+In the N30 phase, I concentrated on refining the setup, addressing any issues that arose, and preparing the systems for pre-production validation.

+For the PPAP (Production Part Approval Process) phase, I meticulously tested the systems to ensure they met GM's stringent quality standards.
+This phase was critical for gaining approval to move into full production.

+Once in production, I optimized the inspection systems to achieve full automation with minimal intervention.
+This involved fine-tuning the cameras and software to ensure reliable, consistent performance, resulting in a 100% automated system.

 #### Collaboration

-Working closely with Ascension and ATS teams, we fostered effective communication and teamwork, to drive the project to success.
+Working closely with the teams from Ascension, ATS, MTQ4, and GM, we fostered effective communication and teamwork to drive the project to success.

 #### Reflection

 Successfully commissioning these systems was a milestone in my career, reinforcing my passion for automation and robotics.
 This project highlighted the transformative power of technology in the manufacturing space.

-Taking the inspection system to a 100% reliable system was a eye-opening journey for myself.
-I strived for full automation, equipped with data and the desire to continously improve the system.
-It took a listening ear and eager heart, and that is something I am proud of in this journey.
+Taking the inspection system to a 100% reliable system was an eye-opening journey for me.
+I strived for full automation, driven by data and a continuous improvement mindset.
+It required a listening ear and an eager heart, and I am proud of what I achieved on this journey.

 #### Tools and Technologies Employed

+- Windows Networking
+- Matrox Design Assistant
+- Keyence IX-Navigator
-- Utilized Windows Networking, Matrox Design Assistant, Keyance IX-Navigator, Studio 5000 (Allen Bradley PLC) and Siemens TIA portal
+- Studio 5000 (Allen Bradley PLC)
+- Siemens TIA Portal

 <dev float="center">